-2.1 Study area
+Study area

-This study was conducted at Hembeti village (0616'S, 37 31'E), in Mvomero District, Morogoro, Tanzania.
+This study was conducted at Hembeti village (06°16'S, 37°31'E), in Mvomero District, Morogoro, Tanzania.
 The study area has a bimodal rainfall pattern with short rains falling from October to December and long rains from March to June.
 Agricultural cropping patterns in Tanzania typically consist of a relatively small-scale matrix of agricultural fields and fallow land (Odhiambo et al. 2005).
 In this study area, some patches of fallow land exist within the irrigated rice ecosystem.
-Within fallow areas the following plant species can be found in variable abundance: Black jack, Bidens pilosa (Compositae); Elephant grass, Pennistum purpureum (Gramineae); Guatemala grass, Tripsacum luxum (Gramineae); Nut grass, water grass, Cyperus rotundus (Cyperaceae); Cypperus esculentus (Cyperaceae); Star grass, couch grass, Cynodon dactylon (Gramineae); Digitaria scalarum (Gramineae); Imperata cylindrica (Gramineae); and Water velvet, Azola africana (Salviniaceae).
-The average farm size in the study area is 0.5 to 1.5 acres, and farmers produce two rice crops per year.
+Within fallow areas, the following plant species can be found in variable abundance: Black jack, Bidens pilosa (Compositae); Elephant grass, Pennistum purpureum (Gramineae); Nut grass, water grass, Cyperus rotundus (Cyperaceae); Cypperus esculentus

+(Cyperaceae); Star grass, couch grass, Cynodon dactylon (Gramineae); Digitaria scalarum (Gramineae); Imperata cylindrica (Gramineae); and Water velvet, Azola africana (Salviniaceae).
+The average farm size in the study area is 0.5-1.5 ha, and farmers produce two rice crops per year.
 The first crop is planted during the wet season from January to June and the second one is during the dry season from July to December, exclusively dependent on irrigation.
 Land preparation and rice transplanting are conducted in January and July during the wet and dry seasons, respectively.
-The rice crops reach physiological maturity in May and November and farmers harvest in June and December for wet and dry seasons, respectively.
+The rice crops reach physiological maturity in May and November, and farmers harvest in June and December for wet and dry seasons, respectively.
 The booting stage is in April and October for wet and dry seasons, respectively.
-The rest of the cropping period, February - March for wet season and August -September for dry season, is the vegetative crop growth stage.
+The rest of the cropping period, February-March for wet season and August-September for dry season, is the vegetative crop growth stage.

-2.2 Trapping rodents
+Trapping rodents

 A Capture-Mark-Recapture (CMR) study was carried out from June 2010 to May 2012.
-Four 70 x 70 m trapping grids, two in rice and two in fallow mosaic fields, were permanently established.
-The size of the grids correspond with the approximate size of the farmers field where the boundaries from one field to another were the bunds around the fields.
+Four 70×70 m trapping grids, two in rice and two in fallow mosaic fields, were permanently established.
+The size of the grids corresponds with the approximate size of the farmer's field where the boundaries from one field to another were the bunds around the fields.
 A distance of >300 m was set between each CMR grid.
-Each grid consisted of seven parallel lines, 10 m apart, and seven trapping stations per line, also 10 m apart (total of 49 trapping stations/grid).
-One Sherman LFA live trap (8 x 9 x 23 cm, H.B.
-Sherman Traps Inc., Tallahassee, FL, U.S.A.) was placed at each trapping station and all were set for three consecutive nights at intervals of four weeks for a total of 24 trapping sessions.
+Each grid consisted of seven parallel lines, 10 m apart, and seven trapping stations per line, also 10 m apart (a total of 49 trapping stations/grid).
+One Sherman LFA live trap (8×9×23 cm, H.B.
+Sherman Traps Inc., Tallahassee, FL, USA) was placed at each trapping station, and all were set for three consecutive nights at intervals of 4 weeks for a total of 24 trapping sessions.
 Traps, baited with peanut butter mixed with maize bran/maize flour, were placed in the afternoon and inspected in the morning.
 During flooding, the traps were placed on top of dry grass clumps in grid locations.

-2.3 Captured animals
+Captured animals